Guide to Giving 2021

 ❱❱ $100 provides one individual therapy session.

-Volunteer opportunities: Rock Recovery is always looking for volunteers to help with events and fundraising.
-Click here to learn more about volunteer opportunities and how to apply.
+Volunteer opportunities: Rock Recovery is always looking for volunteers to support its services and help with events and fundraising.

 What a donation can do: